c-o-pr/ddrescue-helper/README.md

 GNU ddrescue is an indispensable tool for recovering data from failing drives.
 And compared to SMART, it's far simpler and more consistent to use it to scan a drive or partition, then parse the the map domain into a bad block list for use with `dd`.

-Using `ddrescue` is just complicated enough to make it difficult to recallthe command syntax, so a helper seems natural.
+Using `ddrescue` is just complicated enough to make it difficult to recall the command syntax, so a helper seems natural.

 It's very important that when recovering data that the source and destination devices are not automounted so that they remain in a consistent state until the copy is complete.
 A copy may be interrupted by a timeout, drive disconnection or a system crash, or intentionally interrupted.